bitwarden/contributing-docs/docs/contributing/dependencies/index.md

 5. If test coverage is lacking, check out locally and manually confirm a few key areas.
 6. Review the proposed code changes and approve the PR.
 7. Write a Jira ticket containing testing notes for QA.
+   - Testing notes should include:
+     - What areas of the codebase are affected by the dependency to help isolate future problems.
+     - Recommendation for manual QA testing **only** if the developer identifies this as a high-risk update.
 8. Merge the PR.
 9. Assign the Jira ticket to QA.